 11. Your Healthcare Will Cost More Than You Expect

-“A health savings account, or HSA, can be a huge help when it comes to preparing for those healthcare costs in retirement,” said Jody Dietel, chief compliance officer with employee-benefits provider WageWorks.
-When paired with a high-deductible healthcare plan, HSA contributions are made tax free, the balance accrues tax free and withdrawals are made tax free, Dietel said.
+“A health savings account, or HSA, can be a huge help when it comes to preparing for those healthcare costs in retirement,” said Jody Dietel, senior vice president, advocacy and government affairs at HealthEquity.
+When paired with a high-deductible healthcare plan, HSA contributions are made tax-free, the balance accrues tax-free and withdrawals are made tax-free, Dietel said.

-“The account can build a healthy nest egg that can save you from having to pull from your 401k for those unforeseen healthcare costs,” said Dietel.
+“The account can build a healthy nest egg that can save you from having to pull from your 401(k) for those unforeseen healthcare costs,” Dietel said.

 12. Most People Will Need Long-Term Care

-Around 70 percent of people over age 65 will need long-term care at some point in their lives, according to the U.S. Department of Health and Human Services.
-“The cost will vary by state, but three years can easily set you back $300,000,” said Mark Struthers, certified financial planner at Sona Financial in Chanhassen, Minn.
+Around 70% of people over age 65 will need long-term care at some point in their lives, according to the U.S. Department of Health and Human Services.
+“The cost will vary by state, but three years can easily set you back $300,000,” said Mark Struthers, a certified financial planner at Sona Financial in Chanhassen, Minnesota.

 To protect against this likely expense, Struthers suggested that retirees purchase long-term care insurance, which was created to cover long-term costs — like skilled nursing, assisted living and hospice care.